lorenzo-rovigatti/comp_bio_notes/folding.md

 where we have defined the cooperativity (or initiation) parameter, $\sigma \equiv \exp(-\beta f_{\rm init})$, and the helix-elongation (or hydrogen-bonding) parameter, $s \equiv \exp(-\beta f_h)$.
 Note that, since $f_{\rm init}$ is purely entropic, $\beta f_{\rm init} = -S_{\rm init} / k_B$ and therefore $\sigma$ does not depend on temperature.

 :::{warning}
-Strictly speaking, it is not correct to add the $n f_h$ term is $n < 4$, since at least one turn ($\approx 4$ amino acids) should be present in order to stabilise an $\alpha$-helix.
+Strictly speaking, it is not correct to add the $n f_h$ term if $n < 4$, since at least one turn ($\approx 4$ amino acids) should be present in order to stabilise an $\alpha$-helix.
 There are some more complicated models that take this into account (see *e.g.* the [Lifson-Roig model](https://en.wikipedia.org/wiki/Lifson%E2%80%93Roig_model) or the [Generalized Model of Polypeptide Chain](doi:10.1140/epje/i2013-13046-7)), but here we will keep it simple and study the simplest model that exhibits the main features of the transition.
 :::

 Following @finkelstein2016protein, we define two accessory quantities: $C_i$ is the partition function of a chain of size $i$, where the last monomer is in the coil state, and $H_i$ is the partition function of a chain of size $i$, where the last monomer is in the helix state.
 With this definition, the partition function of the chain is $Q_i = C_i + H_i$.
 We can explicitly compute the first terms: